TheMrityunjayPathak/IndiaPopulationAnalysis/README.md

 - The aim of this Power BI dashboard project is to perform a comprehensive analysis of the Indian population using available demographic data.

-- To provide insights and visualizations that help stakeholders understand the population dynamics, trends, and patterns across various demographic factors.
+- To provide insights and visualizations that help stakeholders understand the population dynamics, trends and patterns across various demographic factors.

 ## Sections in the Report